(for veterinary information only)

 HOW THIS MEDICATION IS USED

 Several protocols have been published and tested regarding initial use of estriol for canine incontinence.
 They all come down to this: beginning at a daily dose for approximately two weeks and tapering to the lower dose each week until the minimum effective dose for the individual dog has been determined.
 At least seven days at each dose adjustment are needed to assess the dose.
-Approximately 70% of dogs will require once a day medication, though some will be able to drop to every other day dosing.
 Approximately 90% of dogs will either be completely continent or significantly improved with this medication.
+The maximum dose of this medication is felt to be 2mg daily but if incontinence is not resolved after two weeks of this dosage then the diagnosis and treatment plan should be reconsidered.

 The most common side effects of estriol were reduced appetite and vomiting.
 Appetite reduction was experienced in about 13% of dogs and vomiting in about 10%.
 Reducing the dose generally controls these issues.